-7.59 GREEN
+7.68 GREEN

 This procedure is used to calculate the Green function due to unit forces at specific nodes in specific global directions.
 The Green functions are calculated for each unit force separately.
-The unit forces are defined by a CLOAD card.
-For details the user is referred to Section 6.9.23.
+The unit forces are defined by a CLOAD card (the force value specified by the user is immaterial, a unit force is taken).
+For details the user is referred to Section 6.9.24.